-Now that December is upon us and we’ve already begun looking towards a new coffee season in 2017, we here at the Vournas Voice are once again surveying the C Market landscape in order to share with you our perspective on where we are and where we going.
+Now that the new year is nearly upon us, we’ve already begun looking towards a new coffee season in 2017.
+We here at Vournas Coffee are once again surveying the C-Market landscape to share with you our perspective on where we are, and what the coffee market trends will be in 2017 and beyond.
 If you haven’t already settled into a tall mug of your origin of choice from Dr. Java, now would be a good time to top off while we give you the rundown.

 At present we’re sitting on a 13-year high for the U.S. Dollar index as well as all-time highs for the S&P500, the NASDAQ and the Russell 2000.
 Investors are on the move, and energy and steel sectors are going up, but coffee is on a sudden decline along with several other major commodities.
 Robusta prices are the exception as noted in our previous C Market wrap.
 They are on the rise due to inclement weather patterns in Southeast Asia and have resulted in delays in Vietnam and low-output in Indonesia, which is upping pressure on Brazil to deliver big in 2017, and to infinity and beyond!